Hockeyfan360/Capatchafy/README.md

 You can also whitelist IPs in the config.
 These IPs will never have to solve a capatcha.

 ### How do I install Capatchafy?
 Installation is fairly straight-forward.
 Drag Capatchafy to your plugins folder like any other add-on, and start your server.
 This will allow Capatchafy to generate the necessary config files.
 Then, edit the config as you please.
 You will need to obtain a reCapatcha key from Google.
 You can do that here: https://www.google.com/recaptcha/.
 Place the keys in the config file, and you're ready to go!
+Be sure to open a port up in your firewall, as well as port forward if you are creating a server on a home connection.

 ---